 Each summer, on the banks of a beach where a river meets a sea, a small community is established on the edge of the park.
-This is Torngat Mountains Base Camp and Research Station, operated by the Nunatsiavut Group of Companies, an Inuit business.
+This is Torngat Mountains Base Camp and Research Station, operated by an Inuit business.
 Here, Inuit elders and youth from Nunatsiavut and Nunavik stay together with visitors, researchers and Parks Canada staff.